Optimizing the Driving Profile for Vehicle Mass Estimation -- extended version: Upper bounding the optimal solution

 \subsection{Distance minimization}

-The optimization results reveal that, under fixed time and accuracy constraints, the optimal velocity profile for minimizing distance typically features repeated acceleration–deceleration cycles, ending with a final acceleration to \( v_{\max} \), as illustrated in Fig.~\ref{fig:distance1}.
+Numerical analysis reveals that, under fixed time and accuracy constraints, the optimal velocity profile for minimizing distance typically features repeated acceleration–deceleration cycles, ending with a final acceleration to \( v_{\max} \), as illustrated in Fig.~\ref{fig:distance1}.
 The vehicle accelerates at \( a_{\max} \) and decelerates at \( a_{\min} \) (assumed negative) during each cycle.

-To gain analytical insight, we consider a simplified scenario where the vehicle starts from \( v_{\min} \), performs \( M \) repeated cycles between \( v_{\min} \) and an intermediate velocity \( v_1 \), and then accelerates to \( v_{\max} \).
+To gain analytical insight, we consider a simplified scenario where the vehicle starts from \( v_{\min} \), performs \( M \) repeated cycles between \( v_{\min} \) and an intermediate velocity \( v_1 \), and finally accelerates to \( v_{\max} \).
 Next, we turn to the case of distance minimization, for which a critical ratio between velocity and acceleration bounds can be established as follows.

 \begin{theorem}[Critical Ratio for Distance Minimization] For a fixed sampling period $T_s$, and time-invariant upper and lower bounds on acceleration and velocity ($a_{\max}$, $a_{\min}$, $v_{\max}$ and $v_{\min}$), use the profile in Fig. \ref{fig:distance1}, then the distance traveled to have $R(N)\geq R_{\text{designed}}$ is lower bounded by